• Post a Project

 How do you get a lot of people to comment on your video?

-Backlinko discovered from lots of testing that the most effective way is to put a specific call to action.
+Backlinko found, through extensive testing, that the most effective approach is to include a specific call to action.

 Rather than saying “Leave a comment,” ask viewers to leave a comment talking about a certain topic on the video, such as “What is your advice?” and “What do you suggest?“